 Structure of the SCA

 The SCA is generally divided up by geographic areas into smaller regions.
-Kingdoms are generally the largest areas, each with a Crown (King/Queen) chosen by right of armed combat.
-There are Principalities within some kingdoms, and the Prince and Princess are chosen by right of armed combat.
+Kingdoms are generally the largest areas, each with a Crown (King/Queen or King/Consort or Queen/Consort) chosen by right of armed combat.
+There are Principalities within some kingdoms, and the Principality Coronets (Prince/Princess, Prince/Consort, or Princess/Consort) are chosen by right of armed combat.
 Baronies are the next largest group by population density; a Barony can be the size of a single county/province or several counties in a rural area.
-Baronies have titular representatives appointed by the Crown with limited term durations.
+Baronies have a pair of leaders appointed by the Crown with limited term durations who occupy the Baronial chairs.
 The Baronetcy works in conjunction with the Curia (governing council) on business matters.
 For areas smaller than a Barony (Shire, Canton, College, Stronghold) the group is generally run by the governing council.

 You can also join us at one of our Guilds, Groups, and Activities.